TUNNELING-GROUP/aqua-duct/docs/source/index.rst

 .. warning::

-    This is documentation for the development version of Aqua-Duct.
+    This is documentation for the unofficial version of Aqua-Duct.

 .. toctree::
     :maxdepth: 1